FAIRChemistry/XRD_showcase/specifications/markdown.md

 Information about the spectrometer.

 - __wl__
-  - Type: Wavelength
+  - Type: float
-  - Description: different wavelengths of the X-ray.
+  - Description: Different wavelengths of the X-ray.
   - Multiple: True
 - __wl_ratio__
   - Type: float